JAC872498/C-Practice-Codes/README.md

 # C-Practice-Codes
-Coding solution for a mix of c++ problems
+Coding solution for a mix of C++ problems